mayurrajbharati/FS-optimizer/README.md

 standard performance metrics.
 Experimental results demonstrate that gradient boosting based models provide superior predictive accuracy for this problem.
 The project establishes a foundation for building an automated filesystem configuration optimization system.

+How to use:

+1. Train your model using the Adaptive_optimization.py script: It generates a best_filesystem_model.pkl file.
+2. Use this trained model to predict the best set of parameters using the optimizer.py script.
+It takes in input as the workload type, security level and the number of iterations